FOX (FOXA)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Uneventfully, FOX’s ROIC has stayed the same over the last few years.
-Given the company’s underwhelming financial performance in other areas, we’d like to see its returns improve before recommending the stock.
+Over the last few years, FOX’s ROIC averaged 2.2 percentage point increases each year.
+This is a good sign, and we hope the company can keep improving.

 10. Balance Sheet Assessment

-We enjoyed seeing FOX beat analysts’ revenue, EPS, and EBITDA expectations this quarter.
-Zooming out, we think this quarter featured some important positives.
-The stock traded up 1.4% to $51 immediately following the results.
+It was good to see FOX beat analysts’ EPS expectations this quarter.
+We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
+Zooming out, we think this was a solid print.
+The stock traded up 4.3% to $63.47 immediately following the results.

 12. Is Now The Time To Buy FOX?